jensborch/webhooks4j/README.md

 }
 ```

 The library build using [CDI 1.2](http://www.cdi-spec.org/), [JAX-RS 2.0](https://github.com/jax-rs) and [Jackson](https://github.com/FasterXML/jackson).

 CDI 1.2 is used to be compatible with as many application servers as possible.
 This imposes some constraints on the solution and the solution thus currently do not support asynchronous CDI events and generic event data.

 ## Getting started

-Added the following dependency:
+Added the following dependencies:

 ```xml
 <dependency>